 The school at Los Laureles is large and has sufficient classrooms.
 However, there is not adequate space for the school’s library.
 The existing stock of books and educational materials are piled in a small room that was originally intended to be the principal’s office.
 The room lacks space for chairs, tables, and bookcases.
 The Nicaraguan Ministry of Education has already hired a librarian, but she will not begin working at the school until a proper library space is available.

-In 2018, Seeds of Learning will partner with the Los Laureles community and international volunteers to build a new two-room library.
-We will also partner with the nonprofit organization One Dollar For Life, who is helping to provide funding for this project.
-The building will be located on the school grounds, and will house bookcases stocked with a variety of reading materials, tables and chairs for students, a multimedia projector and screen, a sound system, and ten Chromebooks.
-The library will also be used for other educational activities and classes, such as arts and crafts, dance, and vocational trainings.
-Community members of all ages will also have access to the library, as well as teachers and students from other schools.
+In 2018, Seeds of Learning partnered with the Los Laureles community and international volunteers to build a new two-room library.
+We will partnered with the nonprofit organization One Dollar For Life, who helped to provide funding for this project.
+The building is located on the school grounds, and houses bookcases stocked with a variety of reading materials, tables and chairs for students, a multimedia projector and screen, a sound system, and ten Chromebooks.
+The library is also be used for other educational activities and classes, such as arts and crafts, dance, and vocational trainings.
+Community members of all ages have access to the library, as well as teachers and students from other schools.
 We believe the library will help create conditions for high quality learning at the Los Laureles school.

-8/10 Update: Construction of this new school library is underway, in partnership with the local community and One Dollar for Life, Winds of Change, and the Rotary Club of Sonoma Valley.
-Our construction timeline has been extended due to the unrest in Nicaragua, and we anticipate finishing this project before the end of this year.
+8/10 Update: Construction of this new school library is complete, in partnership with the local community and One Dollar for Life, Winds of Change, and the Rotary Club of Sonoma Valley.
+Our construction timeline was extended due to the unrest in Nicaragua, but we did finish by the end of 2018.
 We thank the volunteers from Crystal Springs Uplands School, who participated in the construction.

 Click here to view photos of the construction progress.